mar10/yabs/docs/sphinx/ug_cli.rst

     -h, --help            show this help message and exit -v, --verbose         increment verbosity by one (default: 3, range: 0..5) -q, --quiet           decrement verbosity by one
-    -n, --dry-run         just simulate and log results, but don't change anything
-    --no-color            prevent use of ansi terminal color codes --inc {major,minor,patch,postrelease}
+    -n, --dry-run         just simulate and log results, but don't change anything --no-color            prevent use of ansi terminal color codes --force               allow to ignore some errors (like bumping above `max_increment`) --no-release          don't upload tags and assets to GitHub, PyPI, or winget-pkgs (but still build assets) --no-progress         do not display current progress table between tasks, even if verbose >= 3 --inc {major,minor,patch,postrelease}
-                            bump semantic version (used as default for `bump` tasks)
-    --no-bump             skip all 'bump' tasks
-    --no-check            don't let the 'check' task stop the workflow (log warnings instead)
+                            bump semantic version (used as default for `bump` task's `inc` option) --no-bump             run all 'bump' tasks in dry-run mode --force-pre-bump      bump `--inc postrelease` even if the current version is untagged --no-check            don't let the 'check' task stop the workflow (log warnings instead) --gh-draft            tell the github_release task to create a draft-release --gh-pre              tell the github_release task to create a pre-release --no-winget-release   run all 'winget_release' tasks in dry-run mode
-    --no-release          skip all 'gh-release' and 'pypi-release' tasks
     $